AntonioDehesa/tilop/README.md

 ### Sources:
 * The Complete 2021 Web Development Bootcamp, by Angela Yu

+## Day 110: Nov 29 2021
+### Today's progress:

+Started the next chapter, which is just a challenge.
+Got to step 4

+### Sources:
+* The Complete 2021 Web Development Bootcamp, by Angela Yu

 ### Resources

 * Python for Computer Vision with OpenCV and Deep Learning, by Jose Portilla